Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 Section 25(4)

-If the agency fails to issue a NOC within the timeframe the claim will qualify under S25(4) of the HOSC Act and the right to recover any amounts owing is waived.
-The agency will issue a Medicare Compensation Recovery letter.
+If the agency fails to issue a NOC within the timeframe the claim will qualify under S25(4) of the HOSC Act and the right to recover any amounts owing is forfeited.
+The agency will issue a Past benefits and subsidies will not be recovered (Z2812) letter.
+See Table 2 on Resources page in Notice of past benefits (NOPB) and Notice of charge (NOC) - Medicare Compensation Recovery.

 Appeal of decisions